-Several companies currently use transit fleet management technology applications based on receiving Global Positioning System signals to perform automatic vehicle location integrated with computer-aided dispatch system to provide real-time fleet management of buses and paratransit vehicles.
-An increasing number of transit agencies either have, or are in the process of deploying such fleet management systems.
+Of 572 transit agencies surveyed in 2000, over one-half had deployed automated transit information and over 40 percent had deployed advanced communications.
+An increasing number of transit agencies either have, or are in the process of deploying fleet management systems.
 The motivation for these initiatives is found in the significant benefits to be derived in improved passenger safety, reduced operating costs, and improved customer service resulting from enhanced schedule adherence.
+Transit agencies are continuing to deploy ITS transit technologies.
+It has been estimated that the projected benefits of all ITS transit deployments that are currently operational, under implementation or planned for deployment over the next ten years are valued at \$6.7 billion.
 Some operational tests build on deployed automatic vehicle location systems to reap the benefits of integration with sources of traveler information, traffic management centers, and other components of metropolitan infrastructure.